remotesensorDJB/kgs_talk_2018/PITCHME.md

 - October 8th, 1862
 - Confederate General Braxton Bragg makes camp with his army on Doctor's Creek near Perryville
 - Union Army, led by Gen. Don Carlos Buell, pursues Bragg from the west
+- Hilly terrain plays key role in dynamics of the battle.
 +++
 #### Perryville Battlefield Mapping
 ###### Background Information
-- Knobs to the west of town provide high ground for defensive positions for Bragg's soldiers
-- Bragg orders attack on Union positions, but Union army uses cloak of hilly terrain to surprise advancing Confederates.
-- Repeatedly, Union forces retreated before General Bragg's men and established new defensive lines on another ridge.
-+++
-#### Perryville Battlefield Mapping
-###### Background Information
-- Depressions and hills were not obvious to soldiers during the battle and led to a series of tragic mistakes by commanders on both sides.
+- Depressions and hills were not obvious to soldiers as battle progresses and led to a series of tragic mistakes by commanders on both sides.
 - Units found themselves in the midst of withering crossfire because the terrain had forced them into an unfavorable position.
-- At the same time, this terrain led to a phenomenon called acoustic shadow.
+- Terrain/vegetation creates phenomenon called acoustic shadow.
 Union General Don Carlos Buell, hence, could not hear the battle from his headquarters and did not send vital reinforcements on time
 +++
 #### Perryville Battlefield Terrain Analysis
 - Using digital terrain data from LiDAR and UAS, recreate the setting of the battle: